Richmond, Michigan: Arts and recreation

 The city has a local library and a local community theatre.
+The women's literary and civic club Kappa Eta Kappa helped develop Richmond's early public-library project.

 The city has three major parks – Beebe Street Memorial Park, Bailey Park, and Gierk Park.
 Beebe Street Memorial Park is 38.5 acre and includes five baseball fields and an outdoor swimming pool.
 Bailey Park is a 2 acre park with a baseball field, soccer field, and four tennis courts.
 Gierk Park is approximately one acre and includes a small playground.
 Various other outdoor recreational facilities can be found adjacent to the public school buildings, St. Augustine Catholic Elementary School, and St. Peter Lutheran School.

 The city is a starting point for the Macomb Orchard Trail, a 23.5 mi multi-use, non-motorized trail currently being developed on an abandoned railroad right-of-way in Northern Macomb County.
 The new trail also connects with the Stony Creek Metropark, Bloomer Park, and the Paint Creek Trail.

 Each year the city hosts the Richmond Good Old Days Festival.
 The bulk of the festival's activities occur at Beebe Street Memorial Park.
 Major events at past festivals have included the "Little Miss Richmond" pageant, sporting tournaments, demolition derby, figure 8 derby, fair-cross, musical entertainment, craft show, and fireworks.
 The festival hosts a children's parade and a grand parade.

 The local paper was the Richmond Review, which was bought out by The Voice.